 Hospitals in Switzerland are called Krankenhaus / Spital / Hospital / Ospedale depending in what part of the multilingual country you are residing in.
 Look for a sign with a white the letter ‘H’ on a blue background and you will immediately see it.
 You can find more healthcare terms in our French medical dictionary, German medical dictionary and Italian medical dictionary.

-Swiss hospital by a doctor.
+You will be treated in a Swiss hospital by a doctor.
 The hospital will usually be in your local canton and often there is more than one hospital within an area.
 You will usually be restricted to choosing a hospital in your own canton if you don’t have enhanced medical cover as part of your Swiss health insurance.
 You’ll need to take along your European Health Insurance Card(for European citizens) or proof of your Swiss health insurance policy to access Swiss healthcare medical services.

 Hospitals in Switzerland have three types of wards: general (two to four patients), semi-private (two patients) or private for one patient only.
 If you have private health insurance in Switzerland, you can choose your own doctor and get a private room.
 If you only have basic Swiss health insurance, it covers medical and nursing care and outpatient follow-up although you will be asked to pay a fee per day towards these costs.